mddunlap924/LangChain-SynData-RAG-Eval/README.md

 </p>

 # Introduction
 Large language models (LLMs) have transformed Information Retrieval (IR) and search by comprehending complex queries.
-This repository showcases prompt templates designed for generating sophisticated queries.
-An example query-context pair:
+This repository showcases prompt templates designed for generating sophisticated synthetic queries when provided context.
+An example context-query pair is shown below:
 ```
 CONTEXT:
 Pure TalkUSA is an American mobile virtual network operator headquartered in Covington, Georgia, United States.